maocide/PlotCaption/README.md

 ## **🛠️ Installation**

 Ready to get started?
 Here's the drill:

+### Easy Installation (Windows)

+For the simplest installation on Windows, you don't need to clone the repository.
+Just follow these steps:

+1. Go to the [**Latest Release**](https://github.com/maocide/PlotCaption/releases/latest) page.

+2. Under the "Assets" section, download the `.zip` file (e.g., `PlotCaption-v1.0.0.zip`).

+3. Unzip the file to a location of your choice.

+4. Run the included `.bat` scripts to install dependencies and launch the application.

 ### **0\.
 Prerequisites**
 **Python:** This application requires **Python 3.9 or newer** to ensure compatibility with all required libraries.
 You can download the latest version from the [**official Python website**](https://www.python.org/downloads/).